SlimTim10/certainty-by-construction/src/book/Chapter6-Decidability.lagda.md

 exactly the *opposite* of what we're trying to encode here.

-Interestingly however, we *can* prove that `type:_≢_` isn't reflexive by showing that if there were construction, it would lead immediately to contradiction.
+Interestingly however, we *can* prove that `type:_≢_` isn't reflexive by showing that if there were a construction, it would lead immediately to contradiction.
 Let's show this in a few steps.
 First, we will define a type `type:Reflexive` which will state the reflexivity property.
 This isn't strictly necessary, but it lessens the cognitive burden later down the line.